 Price is largely based on size, material, and included supplies.
 Because of that, it’s difficult to generalize about aquarium prices, but the following guidelines will give you an idea of how much you’ll be spending.

-Inexpensive: Below $50, you’ll get a very small tank with a few pieces of basic equipment, such as the light and heater.
+Inexpensive: For less than $50, you’ll get a very small tank with a few pieces of basic equipment, such as the light and heater.
 Expect to add a power filter separately.

 Mid-range: Between $50 and $125, expect better-quality equipment and a larger tank.
-Still, you may have to purchase some necessary supplies, such as the filter, separately.
+Still, you may have to find some necessary supplies, such as the filter, separately.

 Regular care will keep your fish happy and healthy.